How to Recycle in Your Apartment

 - Hang a reusable bag on a knob, hook or handle.

-When containers become full take them to a recycling drop-off site.
+When containers become full, take them to a public recycling collection site and place your recyclables in the appropriate bins.

-- You'll find one of the drop-off sites in the City on your routes to work, school or errands.
+You'll find one of the recycling sites in the city on your routes to work, school or errands.

 4. Establish a routine.